DarssiniRamesh/ModernRepo/README.md

 http://localhost:3001/swagger-ui.html
 ```

+**Preview Environment:** When accessed through a preview URL (e.g., `https://vscode-internal-32563-beta.beta01.cloud.kavia.ai:3001/swagger-ui.html`), Swagger UI automatically detects and uses the external URL for all "Try it out" requests.
+No configuration needed!

 The Swagger UI provides:
 - Complete API documentation with examples
-- Interactive "Try it out" functionality to test endpoints
+- Interactive "Try it out" functionality to test endpoints (works with preview URLs)
 - Request/response schemas and validation rules
 - OpenAPI 3.0 specification at: `http://localhost:3001/v3/api-docs`